School District Leader (On Campus or Online)

 You will develop leadership skills to prepare you for various supervisory roles at the district level with an emphasis on strengthening teaching and learning for all students.

 When you complete the non-degree course sequence, you will be eligible for New York State certification as a School District Leader.
 This program requires either 5 credits (for Bank Street students or graduates only) or 11 credit to complete.
+This program is offered either on campus or fully online.

 In addition to the main admissions criteria, there are additional requirements needed to apply for this program: